mfsuve/Feature-Importance/README.md

                             values are supported to count from the end)

 ### Example Usage
-To quickly test the module, you can run these commands:
+To quickly test the module, you can run these commands (includes installation):

     git clone https://github.com/mfsuve/Feature-Importance.git
     cd Feature-Importance
+    conda env update --file environment.yml
+    conda activate feature-importance
     python feature_importance.py -x iris.csv -t -1 -f importances --all

 These commands will create a folder called `importances` and save all plot images about the feature importances of iris data using all methods defined in the module.